Kenkeluke/alx-system_engineering-devops/README.md

-# alx-system_engineering-devops
-A summary of examples of shell scripts practice for ALX shell project on shell scripts
+summary of shell scripts and commands